atomisthq/docs/docs/user-guide/rug/index.md

 Not only does the automation reduce mistakes, it serves as documentation for the process.

-## Use Cases for Rug

-We are constantly finding new uses for Rug and here are a sample of the cases that we, and others, have used Rug for so far.

 ## Automating your development tasks

 It is said that good developers are lazy and like to automate their